xiaoxiae/Robotics-Simplified-Website/docs/odometry/line-approximation.md

 ---

 # Line Approximation
-For our first approximation, let's make an assumption: instead of an arc, the robot will first turn to the specified angle, and only then drive the distance in a straight line.
+For our first approximation, let's make an assumption: instead of driving an arc, the robot will first turn by the specified angle, and only then drive the distance in a straight line.

 This is quite a reasonable assumption to make for smaller angles: since we are updating the position multiple times per second, the angles aren't going to be too large.